garrandall/popular-music-data/tracks/in-and-out-of-love-diana-ross-the-supremes.md

 Diana ross & the supremes
 (Brian holland/lamont dozier/edward holland, jr.)
 Keep falling in and out of love
-In search for what i'm dreaming of
+In search for what I'm dreaming of
-I long to find a love i'm sure about
+I long to find a love I'm sure about
 That certain kind of love that moves all doubts
 Keep falling in and out of love
 Still searchin' for that special one